alexDavis28/VanNet/README.md

-# PageTurner
+# VanNet
-bot for a server

-what will it do
+Bot for destiny stuff